lagessiehcs/robotics-challenge/write-ups/explore-and-return.md

   bash -lc 'cd /challenge && ./run_explore_and_return_evaluation.sh'
 ```

+The batch evaluator is my contribution.
+By default it selects reproducible
+nonzero seeds whose initial location is tightly enclosed by walls in a
+simulated 360° lidar scan of `room.pgm`; it does not need a pre-made spawn
+mask.
+This keeps the indoor evaluation set separate at
+`explore_and_return/results/batch_random_indoor/<map>/trial_XX/`.
+To retain
+an unrestricted baseline, run it with `SPAWN_MODE=random`; those random-spawn
+results are written to `explore_and_return/results/batch_random/<map>/trial_XX/`.

-Each completed trial is copied to
-`explore_and_return/results/batch/<map>/trial_XX/` and includes the simulator
+Each completed trial includes the simulator report, saved map, and console
-report, saved map, and console log.
-The launcher is resumable: it skips a
+log.
+The launcher is resumable: it skips a trial with an existing `report.yaml`
-trial with an existing `report.yaml` and preserves an incomplete trial folder
+and preserves an incomplete trial folder for inspection rather than
-for inspection rather than overwriting it.
+overwriting it.

 ### What I'd Do With More Time